 The Modern Manual Audit (A Hands-On Lab)

-This is a one-page, interactive course designed to bridge the gap between "lived experience" and "professional auditor" by focusing on hands-on diagnosis and prescription.
+This interactive course is designed to bridge the gap between "lived experience" and "professional auditor" by focusing on hands-on diagnosis and prescription.

 A Note on Tools